 |Period||Date(s)||Quota (lbs.)||Initial Trip

-- Trip limits are utilized to spread quota allocation over each period and to avoid closures if possible.
-Consequently, initial period trip limits are set at modest levels.
+- Tip limits are established to distribute quota allocation over each period and to prevent closures if possible.
+Consequently, initial period trip limits may be set at modest levels.

-- Overharvest/underharvest from Period 1 will be deducted from/added to only Period 5 November.
+- Overharvest/underharvest from Period 1 will be deducted from/added to Period 5.

-- The final 2013 quota allocation is subject to change by adjustments made by the National Marine Fisheries Service, the Mid-Atlantic Fishery Management Council and the Atlantic State Marine Fisheries Commission.
+- The final 2017 quota allocation is subject to change by adjustments made by the National Marine Fisheries Service.

 Check the Commercial Fishing Limits webpage for updated trip limits and fishery status information on Black Sea Bass and other quota managed species in New York.